My tips on how to eat healthy while traveling

 Opt for water, hot water or herbal tea, or infused water to hydrate you without the added sugars or excess calories.

-BTW, did you know that coconut water is 🥥 water is a great source of hydration?
-Not as good as sport drinks, which athletes should take, but it works great for the rest of us.
+Did you know that coconut water is 🥥 water is a great source of hydration?
+It might be not as good as sport drinks, which athletes take for their exhausting trainings, but it works great for the rest of us.

 Several scientific publications have compared the effectiveness of different liquids for hydration, including water, sports drinks, and coconut water.
 One such study published in the Journal of the International Society of Sports Nutrition found that coconut water was effective in rehydrating athletes after exercise, but not as effective as a sports drinks.